Pathways of Public Service and Civic Engagement Working Group

 When is the best time to administer the survey?

 It will ultimately depend on how you are using the survey (for advising, program development, research, or multiple ways), but we recommend that the first administration of the survey be before facilitating a workshop on the pathways.
-This reduces potential bias regarding their predisposition.
+This reduces potential bias regarding students' predispositions.

 What kind of workshops do you do with the Pathways?

-We’ve developed several workshops and are willing to share them.
-We will post write-ups of various workshops on a website dedicated to informing colleagues about the Pathways.
-We encourage participating campuses to write up innovative workshop ideas – we’ll post them to the website and share them during conference calls.
+We have developed workshops and reflection activities that we are willing to share.
+We post write-ups of various workshops on a website dedicated to informing colleagues about the Pathways.
+We encourage participating campuses to document innovative workshop ideas, post them to the website, and share them during in-person and online meetings.

 How will campuses using the survey communicate with each other?

-The Haas Center for Public Service will host quarterly conference calls with the working group (3-4 per year).
+The Haas Center for Public Service and Campus Compact host quarterly video conferences with the Working Group (3-4 per year).
+Members also connect through a private group list and in-person retreats.

 How do we join?

-Have your primary liaison email Gail Robinson indicating your desire to participate in the working group for the upcoming year.
-Gail can also answer any questions you may have about participation.
+Have your primary liaison email Emily Phaup indicating your desire to participate in the Working Group.
+Annual renewals occur each summer, but institutions may join throughout the academic year.
+Emily can also answer any questions you may have about participation.